igvteam/igv/README.md

 Note that Gradle creates a number of other subdirectories in 'build'.
 These can be safely ignored.

-#### Java 9
+#### Java 11

-The instructions for Java 9 are nearly identical other than the need to specify the Java 9 build file and that the results will be found in 'build_java9' rather than 'build'.
+The instructions for Java 11 are nearly identical other than the need to specify the Java 11 build file and that the results will be found in 'build_java11' rather than 'build'.
 More specifically:

-* Use './gradlew -b build_java9.gradle createDist' to build a distribution directory with helper scripts for launching.
+* Use ```./gradlew -b build_java11.gradle createDist``` to build a distribution directory with helper scripts for launching.
 The structure is slightly different but the concept is the same.

-* Use './gradlew -b build_java9.gradle createToolsDist' for the igvtools distribution.

-* Use './gradlew -b build_java9.gradle test' to run the test suite.
+* Use ```./gradlew -b build_java11.gradle test``` to run the test suite.

-The full JAR build option is *NOT* available for Java 9+ because of modularity requirements.
+The full JAR build option is *NOT* available for Java 11 because of modularity requirements.
+Also, there is no separate igvtools distribution on Java 11; at present, this is folded into the normal IGV client distribution.